UN chief urges speedy Afghan government and Taliban talks

-UNITED NATIONS (AP) — U.N.
-Secretary-General Antonio Guterres is calling for immediate talks between Afghanistan’s government and the Taliban, saying the current moment represents “perhaps the most significant chance” to find a negotiated resolution of the country’s 17-year war.
+UNITED NATIONS (AP) — Secretary-General Antonio Guterres is calling for immediate talks between Afghanistan’s government and the Taliban, saying the current moment represents “perhaps the most significant chance” to find a negotiated resolution of the country’s 17-year war.

 The U.N. chief stressed in a report to the Security Council circulated Thursday that “a sustainable peace agreement can be reached only through comprehensive intra-Afghan dialogue.”

-Guterres expressed hope that progress in U.S. talks with the Taliban will bring about direct talks between the insurgents and the government.
+Guterres expressed hope that progress in U.S. talks with the Taliban will bring about direct talks between Taliban insurgents and the government.

-U.S. peace envoy Zalmay Khalilzad is currently holding talks with the Taliban in Qatar.
-The talks are now in their second week, raising expectations there could be some progress.
+“I call for the beginning of immediate, direct and substantive talks, towards the hope of ending this conflict and its unacceptable toll in lives,” he said.

 Most Read Nation & World Stories